paddysplace/paddysblog-v3/_drafts/things-i-wish-i-knew-before-i-started-running.md

 1. Slow and Steady
 2. There's Nothing Wrong With Walking
 3. Rest Days Matter
 4. Strength Training
-5. Listen To Your
+5. Listen To Your Body
+6. Never Compare
+7. Drink Plenty of Water
+8.